raikilon/dev-notes/aws/saa-c03/aws.md

 * **Scans are slow and expensive** when used on big tables — especially if your filter removes most of the results.
 This is because DynamoDB still has to look at **every single item** in the table before filtering.
 * It’s better to use **Query**, **GetItem**, or **BatchGetItem** — these are faster and use less read capacity since they fetch only what you need.

+A `projection expression` is a string that identifies the attributes you want.
+To retrieve a single attribute, specify its name.
+For multiple attributes, the names must be comma-separated.

 If you really have to use a Scan, you can make it less heavy by:

 1. **Reducing page size:** DynamoDB reads data in chunks (called *pages*, by default 1 MB each).
 If you ask for smaller pages using the `Limit` parameter, DynamoDB pauses between each read — so it uses less capacity at once and doesn’t block other requests.